 Recognition of a degree is acknowledgment that the program leading to the degree is equivalent to a program offered by ASU or is an acceptable program for the proposed graduate major at ASU.
-A student who enters a graduate degree program at Arizona State University is expected to have undergraduate educational experiences, including general education studies, that are appropriate for the program.
+A student who enters a graduate degree program is expected to have undergraduate educational experiences, including general education studies, that are appropriate for the program.

-Definition of a Unit of Credit

-See page 45 of this catalog.
+Definition of a Unit of Credit See pages 59-60 of this catalog.